Weather-Together/weather_together_fe/README.md

 * Collects user input through location guesses on an externally consumed interactive map and passes this information to the backend portion of the application.
 * Displays results to the user calculcated from the backend.

 * [Google OAuth](https://developers.google.com/identity/protocols/oauth2) is utilized for secure and convenient user authentication.
-It allows users to sign in with their Google credentials, ensuring a streamlined and familiar login process.
+It allows users to create a game acoount and to sign in with their Google credentials, ensuring a streamlined and familiar login process.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>